Force of Nature Cleaner Review: My Thoughts After 2 Years

 4. Press the button to start electrolysis.

 5. When the light shifts from blue to green the cleaning solution is ready.
-Pour it into the reusable Force of Nature spray bottle that comes with your kit (or a their optional glass spray bottle) and rinse the electrolyzer container.
+Pour it into the reusable Force of Nature spray bottle that comes with your kit (or their optional glass spray bottle) and rinse the electrolyzer container.
 That’s it!

 force of nature cleaner review